THEY AIN’T HEAVY, THEY’RE MY BROTHERS

 With 100 left, let’s bring in 4 companions, each of whom will gain 1 Signature Weapon and 10 years of experience in the military of their choice.
 That spends me out, but allows me to bring in Zane (IDF, Arms Material MRS-4R Combat Rifle), AJ (Mossad, Burkov 9mm pistol with integrated non-deteriorating suppressor), Petra (SAS,Fakel 46 Grenade Launcher) and Ryoga (Navy Seal, Windurger No.2 Tranq Pistol).

 Scenarios?
 Hmmm… Last time I saw these was in Harry Potter.
-Didn’t go with any of them then… I suppose I should have a look.
+Didn’t go with any of them then… Well, I did, but not for the reward… just to prove I could… I suppose I should have a look.
 FOB says if I can defend the contents of my Warehouse from all comers for the duration of the jump I get an ocean base?
 Why would I want an ocean base?
 And it heavily implies the thieves would be able to study my tech… yeah, that sounds safe.
 No thanks.
 Force of the Times says I begin in Arlington at the funeral of “The Boss” with someone called “Big Boss” and have to survive until 2014.
 If I do I get someone named Venom Snake?… is that really a name… who looks like Big Boss but isn’t… what the hell?… to be a companion.
 Surviving wouldn’t be that hard… but do I really care enough about this Venom Snake?
 Dunno.

 Legacy of the Boss is another recruitment scenario.
 Apparently I can earn “the Boss”… who is apparently a lady… If I can stop a bunch of AIs from existing… or creating “The War Economy or something called “World Marshal”… and stop someone called “CIPHER”… right… umm… what?
 Apparently there are AIs called “The Patriots”… isn’t one of the games called Sons of the Patriots?
 I dunno.
 This is all very confusing.